camilaagw/DS-DE-training-notes/how-to-win-a-DS-competition/notes-from-big-data-specialization-course.md

 ###Interactions
-Concatenated categories, multiplication or division of numerical features.
+Concatenated categories, multiplication or ratios of numerical features.
 Examples: click rates, price per $m^2$,  calculated distances with Pytagoras theorem.
 These features are beneficial for methods such as GBT as they experience dificultiexs with approximations of multiplications and divisions

 * We have a lot of possible interactions − N*N for  features.
 Even more if use several types in interactions
 * Need to reduce its’ number by